ioccc-src/winner/faq.md

 be that you need additional SDL libraries.
 See the entry's index.html for details.
 If something is not noted you're welcome to report it as an issue or fix it and make a new pull request.

+See the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.

 ### <a name="faq3_9"></a><a name="curses"></a>FAQ 3.9: How do I compile an IOCCC entry that requires (n)curses?